roby2358/oblique/DRAKIDION.md

 - (optional) onError: (error: any) -> Task
   - callback function that returns successor task on error

 Creating a new state produces a new task object from a factory function.
-If the status is "ready" it goes into the taskQueue, if it's "waiting" it goes into the waitingMap (the Observer is responsible for creating the correlationId).
+If the status is "ready" it goes into the taskQueue, if it's "waiting" it goes into the waitingMap using the taskId as the correlation key.
 The previous task state is discarded.
 Any other states are left in the taskMap without further action.

 Different task types are implemented as different factory functions (e.g., createLLMTask, createPostTask) that return objects with this common structure but encapsulate type-specific behavior in their closures.